rali-udem/jsRealB/README.md

 **jsRealB can also be used in Javascript application** by means of a `node.js` module.
 It also accepts an input specification in JSON.

 The documentation can be accessed [here](http://rali.iro.umontreal.ca/JSrealB/current/documentation/user.html).
 You can switch language in the upper right corner of the page.
+The input specification in JSON is described [here](http://rali.iro.umontreal.ca/JSrealB/current/data/jsRealB-jsonInput.html).

 **Caution**